biohacking-village/2019BHV_villagebadge/README.md

 * GPIO 21

  Some possible hacks
-* add a vibration motor for haptic feedback
+* Add a vibration motor for haptic feedback
 * Integrate the Simblee platform into Arduino to turn the badge into a gesture controller
 * Integrate the Simblee platform into Arduino to do over the air updates
   * To help with this, we hacked the Simblee board files for Arduino to respond to a button touch by producing the special ZIP file that is necessary for Over The Air Device Firmware Update (OTA DFU).
 Check out the gihub documentation for more details.